sitecrafting/conifer/docs/dev-setup.md

 [Lando](https://docs.devwithlando.io) is the official Conifer development environment, and comes highly recommended.
 It's the best local dev tool in the galaxy!

-We also support [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/), although much of the tooling around testing etc. may require some tweaking depending on your setup.

-## Using Lando (Recommended)

 First, [install Lando](https://docs.devwithlando.io/installation/installing.html) if you haven't already.
 Your future self will thank you.

 ### Clone